bitmovin/bitmovin-player-android-integrations-yospace/README.md

 }
 ```

-In order to properly track ads you must call `clickThroughPressed()`
+In order to properly track ads, you must call `clickThroughPressed()` whenever the user clicks on an ad
 ```java
 bitmovinYoSpacePlayer.clickThroughPressed();
 ```